harsha-bsm/PredictingAttrition-Ratio-of-employee/README.md

 # PredictingAttrition-Ratio-of-employee
-This is an Hacker Earths problem of predicting Employees Attrition Ratio
+This is an Hacker Earth's problem of predicting Employees Attrition Ratio